API-571 DAMAGE MECHANISM IN THE REFINING INDUSTRY

 — Koch, United States

-This course focusses on practical experiences with particular damage mechanisms relevant to the major units of an operating refinery.
+This course focuses on practical experiences with particular damage mechanisms relevant to the major units of an operating refinery.
 The course is taught by a refining industry Subject Matter Expert as well as a former Chief Inspector with over 40 years of industry experience.

 Gerrit Buchheim and 12 other world-class SMEs Mr. Buchheim is a recognized industry expert in damage mechanisms, particularly, sulfidation, wet H2S cracking, creep, HTHA, and fire damage assessment.
 He is an expert in creating IOW’s and CCD’s, conducting corrosion reviews as part of RBI projects, and in FFS assessments.
 With his 40 years of metallurgical, corrosion, and inspection experience, he has been involved in all aspects of materials engineering including corrosion prevention, failure analysis, RBI, and fitness-for-service assessments.